INFO-ESIPE/note-taking/ESIPE/Semestre 3/Concurrence/01 - Threads/01 - Threads (EN).md

 	*A program has at least one thread, but it can have several (hence the purpose of this class...)*

 Each thread **possesses its own stack** (managing function calls, parameters, local variables...), but **shares the same heap memory, global data, text segment (code) and data segment**.
-- In Java, tack contains local variables and function parameters.
+- In Java, stack contains local variables and function parameters.
 - In Java, the heap contains objects's properties.

 ![[threads.png]]